Skip to content

 • Helm 3: You must have Helm version 3.7 or later installed to manage the Apheris Compute Gateway Helm chart.

-• Cluster Role: Verify your Kubernetes user has the necessary cluster role bindings to deploy and manage applications on Kubernetes.
+• Cluster Role: Verify that your Kubernetes user has the necessary cluster role bindings to deploy and manage applications on Kubernetes.

 Installing the Helm Chart🔗